A 4% withdrawal rate for American retirement spending, derived from a discrete-time model of stochastic returns on

 The second-order approximation demonstrates my basic analytical strategy and produces a crude relationship between a reasonable withdrawal rate and the period-to-period variability of returns, but it is quite imperfect, using only the first two moments of the probability distribution of returns.
 An obvious improvement is to incorporate higher-order moments of the returns distribution by expanding the rightmost fraction to higher order.
 I now carry out that improvement by expanding the fraction to fourth order, incorporating the skewness and kurtosis of returns as well as returns' mean and variance, before calculating how that alters the practical results.

-I make a change of notation for brevity, writing $\vect{r}_j$ as simply $r$ (licensed by my earlier assumption of stationarity).
-I also change how I carry out the expansion, expanding the relevant fraction in eq.\ \ref{eq:readyforexpansion} about $r = \E{r}$ instead of expanding about $r = 0$.
+I simplify my notation for brevity, writing $\vect{r}_j$ as just $r$ (licensed by my earlier assumption of stationarity).
+I also change how I carry out the expansion, expanding eq.\ \ref{eq:readyforexpansion}'s relevant fraction about $r = \E{r}$ instead of expanding about $r = 0$.
 Expanding about $r$'s mean instead of zero produces an expansion in terms of returns' central moments instead of returns' raw moments, a more-intuitive expansion and one that requires less tedious manipulation to be re-expressed in terms of standardized moments.
 The relevant fraction's expansion about $r = \E{r}$ is